karlscholz/AutoSys-TurtlebotRos2/docs/foxy_raspi.md

 page_id: foxy_raspi
 ---

-# Instructions for ROS2 Foxy on Raspberry Pi
+## Running the Visual Follower Project of this Repository (Raspi Part):

 > **_NOTE:_**
+> At first the Turtlebot's Raspberry Pi takes a Picture with its Pycam and publishes it to a topic.
+This is done by our Picture Publisher Node.
+>
+> The Remote PC subscribes to this topic and calculates angular and linear velocity for the Turtlebot the picture with the Picture Processor Node.
+In Exchange, this Node then publishes the calculated velocities to cmd_vel.
+>
+> cmd_vel is subscribed by a built in Node from Turtlebot.
+It is launched by running the Turtlebot3 bringup Command, mentioned above.
+Now the Turtlebot drives accordingly.
+>

+1. Install the Python Packages for the Picture Publisher Node

+        pip install opencv-python==4.6.0.66

+2. Build the Picture Publisher workspace, you''ll need to fetch the dependencies only once

+        cd ~/AutoSys-TurtlebotRos2/picpub_ws
+        sudo apt install python3-rosdep2 -y
+        rosdep update
+        rosdep install -i --from-path src --rosdistro foxy -y colcon build
+        . install/setup.bash

+3. Run the Picture Publisher Node

+        ros2 run picproc picpub_node

+4. Open another terminal and run the Turtlebot3 bringup Command

+        ros2 launch turtlebot3_bringup robot.launch.py

+# Install Instructions for ROS2 Foxy on Raspberry Pi

+> **_NOTE:_**
-> This tutorial is tested on Raspberry Pi 4B with 4GB RAM.
-It is part of the Turtlebot3 waffle.
+> This tutorial was tested on Raspberry Pi 4B with 4GB RAM as part of the Turtlebot3 waffle.

 ## Prepare SD Card